-Teff simply does not compete well with weeds.
+Teff can be planted anytime during spring and summer after soil temperatures warm to 65 degrees.
+However, teff simply does not compete well with weeds.
 Some recommendations state that it is better to wait to plant until soil temperatures warm enough that teff growth is rapid and the seedling plants can be more competitive against germinating weeds.
-Research at Los Lunas, NM indicates that an earlier planting may be more advantageous and that while teff growth is slow, small plants are able to get ahead of most summer weeds and weed competition is less severe.
+Experience at Los Lunas, NM indicates that an earlier planting may be more advantageous and that while teff growth is slow, small plants are able to get ahead of most summer weeds and weed competition is less severe.
 Later planting can put the germinating teff into the middle of the weed germination window, and reduced stands can ensue.
 This can be especially problematic in areas where multiple flushes of weeds occur throughout the growing season and if herbicide applications are delayed due to rain later in the spring or other unforeseen factors.
 A late freeze is one obvious drawback to earlier planting and can potentially kill a newly seeded field of teff.
-A longer interval until the first harvest also may occur in some cases with an earlier planting.
+A longer interval until the first harvest also may occur with an earlier planting.